A Level Computer Science

 - Expert teaching to help you excel in the industry.

-Computer Science is a discipline that is an essential part of our world today.
-This is an exciting NEW A level course in a practical subject that applies academic principles.
-The course is aimed at students who wish to develop skills in computing, networking, programing, internet and information systems.
+Computing is a discipline that is an essential part of our world today.
+This is a challenging and enlightening Level 3 course in a practical subject that applies academic principles.
+Learn to code; learn to code better; find out how computers, networks, the internet and mobile networks function, interact and shape the world.

-The course offers opportunities for students to think creatively, to analyse problems, to be logical and critical while developing the good use of mathematical skills in Computer Science.
+The course offers opportunities for students to think creatively, to analyse problems, to be logical and critical, while developing related personal, mathematical and linguistic skills.

 Topics covered by the course include:

-A Level Computer Science is particularly recommended to students with a Maths/Science background.
+Computer Science is commonly recommended to students with a maths/science background, or who have a logical, precise and creative mind.
 However, it also complements most other A Levels.

 Where will my course lead?

-An understanding of computing has become a necessary practical skill so there are a wide variety of career opportunities in almost any industry sector.
-Learners could progress to apprenticeship programmes or full-time employment in any area of ICT and become networking engineers, web designers, systems developments or analysts.
-There are a vast range of opportunities for students of Computer Science.
+A Level Computer Science will support your entry onto any degree programme, but computing students may specialise in animation, AI, gaming, mobile technologies, robotics and web design, as well as computer science.
+An understanding of computing has become a necessary practical skill, so there are a wide variety of career opportunities in almost any industry sector.
+Students could progress to apprenticeship programmes or full-time employment in any area of ICT and become networking engineers, web designers, software developers or systems analysts: there is a vast range of opportunities for students of Computer Science.